 a.
 Lock-Down Procedures.
 Lock-down procedures will be used in situations where harm may result to persons inside the school building, such as a shooting, hostage incident, intruder, trespass, disturbance, or when determined to be necessary by the building administrator or his or her designee.
 The building administrator or designee will announce the lock-down over the public address system or other designated system.
 Code words will not be used.
 Provisions for emergency evacuation will be maintained even in the event of a lock-down.
 Each building administrator will submit lock-down procedures for their building as part of the building-specific crisis management plan.

 [Note: State law requires a minimum of five school lock-down drills each school year.
-See Minnesota Statutes section 121A.035.]
+See Minnesota Statutes, section 121A.035.]

 b.
 Evacuation Procedures.
 Evacuations of classrooms and buildings shall be implemented at the discretion of the building administrator or his or her designee.
 Each building’s crisis management plan will include procedures for transporting students and staff a safe distance from harm to a designated safe area until released by the building administrator or designee.
 Safe areas may change based upon the specific emergency situation.
 The evacuation procedures should include specific procedures for children with special needs, including children with limited mobility (wheelchairs, braces, crutches, etc.), visual impairments, hearing impairments, and other sensory, developmental, or mental health needs.
 The evacuation procedures should also address transporting necessary medications for students that take medications during the school day.

-[Note: State law requires a minimum of five school fire drills, consistent with Minnesota Statutes section 299F.30, and one school tornado drill each school year.
+[Note: State law requires a minimum of five school fire drills, consistent with Minnesota Statutes, section 299F.30, and one school tornado drill each school year.
 See Minnesota Statutes, section 121A.035.]

 c.
 Sheltering Procedures.
 Sheltering provides refuge for students, staff, and visitors within the school building during an emergency.
 Shelters are safe areas that maximize the safety of inhabitants.
 Safe areas may change based upon the specific emergency.
 The building administrator or his or her designee will announce the need for sheltering over the public address system or other designated system.
 Each building administrator will submit sheltering procedures for his or her building as part of the building-specific crisis management plan.